Blog

 Indigent Care

 The County Indigent Health Care Program (CIHCP) is an HHSC program with eligibility criteria set by the organization.
-To qualify for this program, individuals must:
+To qualify for the Indigent Care program, individuals must:

 1. Live in Texas.